0nix/ggj21/twine/ending3.md

 Help?

 The first thing you notice are the black markings on the wall.
 From here you could see what they are.
 It's a message.
 Written with what you can't really tell.
 But it does say something.
-It says "HELP."
+It says "HELP" in elongated, tortured strokes.

-The rest of the world quickly comes into focus and you're wide awake.
+The rest of the world comes into focus and you're slowly waking up.

 "Let him know the Agent's awake."
 You hear someone out of sight say.
 Then you hear a few steps walking away from you.
 Then you hear a metal door swing open and close with a rattle and hum.